TeamArunas Liola, Edgaras Neniskis, Rolandas Liola, Enrika Ges tautaite, Marijus Vroblevic ius

 Structural Engineers:Arvydas Stumbras, Tomas Zvinys

-From the architect.
+Text description provided by the architects.
 LINEA – an office and the showroom for exclusive quality and interior decoration materials.

 The building is located in the historic district Zverynas, the former summer resort and recently part of an old town of Vilnius.
 Rich with old wooden houses and natural vegetation it is considered one of the most preserved historic small scale homesteads of the city.
 This is what has become the main challenge – to face the strict architectural and urban protection requirements, by the same time to create a contemporary, memorable, open and inviting object for the public use.